Skarlso/blogsource/content/blog/2018-03-15-kubernetes-distributed-application.md

 kubectl apply -f frontend.yaml
 ~~~

-These could be in any order because the application does not allocate connections on start.
-Except for image_processor's NSQ consumer.
-But that re-tries.
+These could be in any order since the application does not allocate connections on start.
+(Except for image_processor's NSQ consumer.
+But that re-tries.)

-Query-ing kube for running pods with `kubectl get pods` should show something like this:
+Query-ing kube for running pods with `kubectl get pods` should show something like this if there were no errors:

 ~~~bash
 ❯ kubectl get pods